 - When using the LightStep tracer, Envoy relies on the service to propagate the x-ot-span-context HTTP header while sending HTTP requests to other services.

-- When using the Zipkin tracer, Envoy relies on the service to propagate either the official B3 HTTP headers ( x-b3-traceid, x-b3-spanid, x-b3-parentspanid, x-b3-sampled, and x-b3-flags) or for convenience it is also possible to just propagate the x-ot-span-context HTTP header.
+- When using the Zipkin tracer, Envoy relies on the service to propagate the B3 HTTP headers ( x-b3-traceid, x-b3-spanid, x-b3-parentspanid, x-b3-sampled, and x-b3-flags).
+The x-b3-sampled header can also be supplied by an external client to either enable or disable tracing for a particular request.

 What data each trace contains¶